 Editorial Note: The content of this article is based on the author’s opinions and recommendations alone.
-It has not been previewed, commissioned or otherwise endorsed by any of our network partners.
+It may not have been previewed, commissioned or otherwise endorsed by any of our network partners.

 When you’re nearing graduation, start planning your bank transition.

-- A $0 monthly fee: Sometimes banks may say they don’t charge a monthly fee but read the fine print — they may require a minimum monthly balance in order to avoid it.
+- A $0 monthly fee: Sometimes banks say they don’t charge a monthly fee but read the fine print — they may require a minimum monthly balance to avoid it.
 There are plenty of free checking accounts available for you to open, so there’s no reason to stay stuck with an account that charges a monthly fee.
-Take note, as some accounts may require you to meet certain criteria to maintain a free account like using a debit card, enrolling in eStatements or maintaining a minimum daily balance.
+Take note, as some accounts may require you to meet certain criteria to maintain a free account like using a debit card, enrolling in e-statements or maintaining a minimum daily balance.

 - No minimum daily balance: Accounts without minimum daily balances mean you can have a $0 balance at any given time.
 This may allow you to have a free account without meeting balance requirements — although other terms may apply to maintain a free account.

-- Annual Percentage Yield: APY is the total amount of interest you will earn on balances in your account.
+- Annual Percentage Yield (APY): APY is the total amount of interest you will earn on balances in your account.
 Opening an account that earns you interest on your balance is an easy way to be rewarded for money that would typically sit without earning anything.
 You should definitely aim to earn a decent APY on your savings account.